PrincetonUniversity/a100_workshop/06_cupy/README.md

 The above suggests that CuPy may one day support `bfloat16`.

 More can be done with [CUB and cuTensor](https://tech.preferred.jp/en/blog/cupy-v8/).
-CuPy can do half-precision FFTs.
+CuPy can do [half-precision FFTs](https://docs.cupy.dev/en/stable/user_guide/fft.html#half-precision-fft) through cuFFT.

 ## Installation